psudo-dev/psudofont-liga-mono/README.md

 ### Installation

+0. Uninstall the previous version if you have it installed.
 1. [Download](https://github.com/psudo-dev/psudofont-liga-mono/releases/download/v.2.0.0/psudoFont_Liga_Mono.zip) and Unzip the file.
 2. Install the font:
     - Windows: Select all font files in the folder, right-click and click Install from the menu.